-Dr. Ozan Serdaroglu received his MA and Ph.D degrees from “Institut d’Etudes politiques” of Aix-en-Provence.
+Dr. Ozan Serdaroglu received his MA and Ph.D degrees from the “Institut d’Etudes politiques” in Aix-en-Provence.
 Before joining the ISDP he was working as Assistant Professor and Director of Vocational School at the “European University of Lefke”.
 He has also been affiliated with “Institut de recherches et d’études sur le monde arabe et musulman”, UNESCO and the European Commission.

 Publications by Ozan Serdaroglu

 After the Deal: The EU and Iran’s Energy Promise

 The EU has played an instrumental role in negotiating the interim agreement on Iran’s nuclear program.
 Ozan Serdaroglu argues that while the prospective lifting of sanctions under a final deal […]

 To what extent do deepening Sino-Turkish relations presage a new strategic partnership as Ankara looks for a more independent posture vis-à-vis Western powers?
 This policy brief assesses the significance of […]

 Desecuritizing the Kurdish Question and Emerging Regional Dynamics

 Desecuritizing the Kurdish question has become a priority for Turkey’s AKP government as it seeks to enter into a domestic “solution process” with the PKK.
 However, emerging dynamics in Iraq […]

 With the issuing of the EU Commission’s Progress Report on Turkey, it would appear that there is fresh impetus for EU-Turkey relations to be placed on an improved footing after […]

 Crystallizing Faultlines: Turkey’s Democratic Durability At Risk